nanoframework/nanoFramework.Device.Bluetooth/README.md

 - ESP32_BLE_REV0
 - ESP32_BLE_REV3
 - M5Core2
+- LilygoTWatch2021
+- ESP32_ETHERNET_KIT_1.2

 This restriction is due to IRAM memory space in the firmware image.
-With revision 1 of ESP32 devices, the PSRAM implementation requires a large number of PSRAM fixes which greatly reduces the available space in IRAM area so PSRAM is currently disabled for ESP32_BLE_REV0.
-With the revision 3 devices the Bluetooth and PSRAM are both available.
+With revision 1 of ESP32 devices, the PSRAM implementation requires a large number of PSRAM library fixes which greatly reduces the available space in the IRAM area, so PSRAM is currently disabled for ESP32_BLE_REV0.
+With the revision 3 devices the Bluetooth and
+PSRAM are both available.

 ## Samples